-The idea to consider objects with fixed argument of the central charge in order to make a connection between scattering diagrams and stability conditions, in the context of quiver with potentials, is already contained in \cite{MR3710055}.
-Given $(Q,W)$ a quiver with potential, let $Q_0$ be its set of vertices and $\Gamma=\Z^{Q_0}$ be the lattice of dimension for representations of $Q$.
+The idea to consider objects with fixed argument of the central charge in order to make a connection between scattering diagrams and stability conditions, in the context of quivers with potentials, is already contained in \cite{MR3710055}.
+Given $(Q,W)$ a quiver with potential, let $Q_0$ be its set of vertices and $\Gamma=\Z^{Q_0}$ the lattice of dimensions for representations of $Q$.
 We denote $\Gamma^\vee \coloneq \Hom(\Gamma,\Z)$ and $\Gamma^\vee_{\R} \coloneq \Gamma^\vee \otimes_{\Z} \R$.
-Let $\cC$ be the triangulated category of dg-modules over the Ginzburg algebra of $(Q,W)$ with finite-dimensional cohomology.
+Let $\cC$ be the triangulated category of dg-modules with finite-dimensional cohomology over the Ginzburg dg-algebra of $(Q,W)$ \cite{G06, KY11}.
 It is a triangulated category, Calabi-Yau of dimension $3$, with a natural bounded $t$-structure of heart the abelian category $\cA$ of finite-dimensional representations of the Jacobi algebra of $(Q,W)$.
 We have a natural embedding

 with the central charge $Z^\theta \colon \Gamma \rightarrow \C$ given by

 where

 is the total dimension for representations of $Q$.
 The main result of \cite{MR3710055} is the construction, in terms of Donaldson-Thomas invariants of $\cC$, of a scattering diagram $\fD^{(Q,W)}$ on $\Gamma_{\R}^\vee$, supported on the loci of points $\theta \in \Gamma_\R^\vee$ such that there exists $\gamma \in \Gamma$ such that $\Rea Z^\theta_\gamma=-\theta(\gamma)=0$ and such that there exists a $\theta$-semistable object of class $\gamma$.